onflow/flow-nft/README.md

 ## Core views

-The views marked as `Core views` are considered the minimun required views to provide a full picture of any NFT.
+The views marked as `Core views` are considered the minimum required views to provide a full picture of any NFT.
 If you want your NFT to be featured on the [Flow NFT Catalog](https://nft-catalog.vercel.app/) it should implement all of them as a pre-requisite.

-## Allways prefer wrappers over single views
+## Always prefer wrappers over single views

 When exposing a view that could have multiple occurrences on a single NFT, such as `Edition`, `Royalty`, `Media` or `Trait` the wrapper view should always be used, even if there is only a single occurrence.
 The wrapper view is always the plural version of the single view name and can be found below the main view definition in the `MetadataViews` contract.